DSDD-UCPH/alphafold3/README.md

 # AlphaFold3 on Blackwell GPUs (RTX 50-series / RTX Pro)

-These notes walk you through setting up a compatible Conda environment for running **AlphaFold2** on systems equipped with **NVIDIA RTX 5090, 5080, 5070, 5060, or RTX Pro GPUs**.
+These notes walk you through setting up a compatible Conda environment for running **AlphaFold3** on systems equipped with **NVIDIA RTX 5090/5080/5070/5060, RTX Pro, or server B100/B200 GPUs**.

 > **Tested with:** CUDA 12.9 (Driver version `575.57.08`) and an RTX 5090 & RTX 5080